Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of Global X Copper Miners ETF is 211 days, which is larger, thus worse compared to the benchmark SPY (78 days) in the same period.
+• Looking at the average days under water of 143 days in the last 5 years of Global X Copper Miners ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (122 days)

 Performance (YTD)